 Click here for the National Historic Register application for this house.

-The Nathan Bliss House (above) at 13 Locust Avenue, just south of the Carpenter Museum in the Village, was built as a single structure dating back to 1650.
+The Nathan Bliss House (above, left) at 13 Locust Avenue, just south of the Carpenter Museum in the Village, was built as a single structure dating back to 1650.
 The center section of the present structure has been traced back in Bristol County deeds to 1732.

 Click here for the Massachusetts Cultural Resource Information System page and a link to the scanned record cover sheet on this house.